 PETEP is open-source Java application with graphical user interface (licensed under GNU General Public License v3.0).
 It allows testers to setup proxies and interceptors to manage the traffic transmitted between client and server.
-Currently primarily TCP protocol is supported (with SSL/TLS support), but other protocols might be implemented easily using extensions.
+Currently primarily TCP protocol (with SSL/TLS support) and UDP are supported, but other protocols might be implemented easily using extensions.

 Latest version of PETEP contains internal modules for: